tsingke/Growth-Optimizer/README.md

 ```

-We are grateful for your
+We are very grateful for your time on reviewing our manuscript!